Bold, modern Indian w/ standout biryani & unique chaat. An elevated dining experience.

-"The biryani, particularly the Hydrabadi Chicken Biryani, is highly recommended.
-Other standout dishes include the Kerala Shrimp and curries."
+"The biryani, particularly the Hydrabadi Chicken Biryani and Dum Biriyani, is frequently cited as a must-try.
+Other recommended dishes include Kerala Shrimp and curry."

 Important Note